Santa Cruz in Santa Cruz County, California — The American West (Pacific Coastal)

 Erected by Santa Cruz County Museum of Art & History.

 Topics.
-This historical marker is listed in this topic list: Churches & Religion.
+This historical marker is listed in this topic list: Religion & Religious Structures.
 A significant historical year for this entry is 1850.

 Location.
 36° 58.579′ N, 122° 1.86′ W. Marker is in Santa Cruz, California, in Santa Cruz County.
-Marker is on Green Street near Cross Street, on the right when traveling south.
+It is on Green Street near Cross Street, on the right when traveling south.
 The marker is mounted to the right of the front door.
 Touch for map.
 Marker is at or near this postal address: 123 Green Street, Santa Cruz CA 95060, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-The First Methodist (about 300 feet away, measured in a direct line); Davis House (about 300 feet away); Severio House (about 500 feet away); Willey House (about 500 feet away); "El Camino Real" (about 500 feet away); Built by Edward Briody (about 500 feet away); Francisco Alzina House (about 600 feet away); Storer Field House (about 600 feet away).
+At least 8 other markers are within walking distance of this marker: The First Methodist (about 300 feet away, measured in a direct line); Davis House (about 300 feet away); Severio House (about 500 feet away); Willey House (about 500 feet away); "El Camino Real" (about 500 feet away); Built by Edward Briody (about 500 feet away); Francisco Alzina House (about 600 feet away); Storer Field House (about 600 feet away).
 Touch for a list and map of all markers in Santa Cruz.

 Regarding William Reynolds House.
 This is a private residence.
 Please respect their privacy.